 The Government is required to lodge notification with the Parliament of all legislation remaining unproclaimed after 90 days.

-Information about the commencement dates of Acts can be obtained from the "Weekly Acts Tables" section under Legislation Guides on the NSW Legislation website.
+Information about the commencement dates of Acts can be obtained from the Notification-Gazette section of the NSW Legislation website.

 Statutory instruments are rules, regulations, by-laws, ordinances, rules of the court or proclamations made under certain Acts.
 Statutory instruments are published in the Government Gazette or on the NSW Legislation website and a notice providing details of the instrument and gazette number is then tabled in both Houses of Parliament.
 Statutory instruments are not debated in the Parliament unless a member of either House lodges a motion to disallow part or all of that rule or instrument within 15 sitting days of the tabling of the notice.